heisthesisko/Azure_RedHat_OpenShift_Virtualization/Module-04-integrate-with-acm.md

 ![Module 4 Step 2 imageA](assets/images/mod04/ImportCluster-003.png)

 ## Step 3 Details form page.
 Enter the name you will refence the cluster to be imported by, in our case **contosocentralregion**.

+> [!CAUTION]
+> Cluster names adhere to RFC 1123 label must consist of lower case alphanumeric characters or '-', and must start and end with an alphanumeric character (e.g. 'my-name', or '123-abc', regex used for validation is '[a-z0-9]([-a-z0-9]*[a-z0-9])?')

 For training purposes you can choose **default** for Cluster set, Leave Additional Labels blank, and **Run import commands manually**, click next

 ![Module 4 Step 3 imageA](assets/images/mod04/ImportCluster-004.png)